 South Central Area-wide Narcotics Team Prior to 2005, this unit was part of the Western Alaska Alcohol and Narcotics Team (WAANT) and initially consisted of one AST investigator and one officer from the Soldotna Police Department.
 With the assignment of a new AST sergeant position in April of 2005, this unit now operates as a separate unit within ABADE that consists of one AST sergeant, one AST investigator, one Soldotna Police Department Officer supplied by Chief John Lucking, one part time Kenai Police Department Office supplied by Chief Gus Sandahl and one AST criminal justice technician.
 Communities within its area of responsibility are located on the Kenai Peninsula (Homer, Soldotna, Kenai, and Seward), Kodiak Island as well as Girdwood and Whittier.
 The unit is dedicated to work closely with the local police departments in these communities and the uniformed patrol units of the Alaska State Troopers to educate and support their efforts in drug enforcement.
 The unit has also provided drug education to other agencies such as Juvenile Services and the Office of Children Services regarding drug endangered children as well as drug and methamphetamine clandestine lab identification.
 This unit's enforcement duties range from street level drug sales to interdiction of methamphetamine manufacturing organizations.
 This year the unit has had undercover operations in Seward, Homer, Kenai, Soldotna, Kasilof and Girdwood.
 Investigations vary from commercial marijuana grows, the manufacture of methamphetamine to the distribution of marijuana, cocaine, methamphetamine and prescription drugs.
-In 2008, as in other parts of the state, the South Central Area-wide Narcotics Team had to deal with significant personnel shortages.
-In mid 2008, the AST investigator was reassigned to patrol unit in Soldotna, the position remains vacant.
-Around the same time the Kenai Police Department officer was also reassigned to patrol.
-This position remains vacant due to Kenai Police Department manning shortages.
-As of December 2008, the Soldotna Police Department investigator position is also vacant.
-This left the AST sergeant as the only full time investigator.
-In an attempt to provide support to the unit, the Alaska Wildlife Troopers temporarily assigned an investigator.
-However, this investigator will return to his responsibilities as an Alaska Wildlife Trooper in May 2009.
-Despite shortage of personnel the SCAN team did not see significant reductions in their effectiveness.
-They initiated 579 cases, resulting in 424 criminal charges being forwarded to the District Attorney's office.
-The vast number of their investigations addressed the trafficking of marijuana with methamphetamine and cocaine running second and third respectively.
-The most noteworthy trend on the Kenai Peninsula however is the tremendous increase in the illegal use of prescription medication.
-Four times as many prescription medications were seized in 2008 compared to what was seized in 2007.
-Oxycontin and Oxycodone seizures alone doubled in 2008.
-In 2008, the SCAN team seized a total of \$1,088,607 worth of illegal narcotics in and around the Kenai Peninsula.
+For most of 2009, the South Central Areawide Narcotics Unit struggled with personnel shortages.
+These shortages were due to transfers and resignations but ultimately resulted in the AST sergeant being the only ABADE investigator for the Kenai Peninsula.
+In an attempt to address the personnel shortages ABADE temporarily assigned investigators from other areas of the state to work with the AST Sergeant on a short term basis.
+Despite the shortages in personnel the unit in total initiated 681 drug related cases resulting in 472 charges being forwarded to the District Attorney's Office.
+Over the last few years, the South Central Areawide Narcotics Unit has made an effort to reduce the meth labs on the Kenai Peninsula by monitoring Sudafed logs at the local pharmacies and occasionally some Anchorage pharmacies.
+There has been a significant decrease in the number of clandestine laboratories discovered on the Kenai Peninsula.
+Two abandoned methamphetamine labs were eradicated from the Peninsula during 2009.
+With the decrease in clandestine labs, the South Central Areawide Narcotics Unit has observed an increase in the amount of processed methamphetamine and heroin being imported into the area.
+Also of note is the increase in the number of firearms seized in the association with the drug investigations.
+In total, the unit served 23 search warrants resulting in the seizure of more than \$461,685.25 worth of illegal drugs and approximately \$18,617.00 worth of drug-related property, firearms and cash.